gengojs/gengojs/README.md

 gengojs
 =======

-A i18n library for Express
+An uber basic and simple i18n library for Express 4